hoodielive/nim/README.md

 * Nimble is nim's package manager.

 ## Core Features
-* Metaprogramming
+* Metaprogramming.
-* Style-Insenstivity
+* Style-Insenstivity.
-* Static Type system
+* Static Type system with dynamic type features.
-* Fast Compiliation to C
+* Fast Compiliation to C.
-* Different Garbage Collectors
+* Different Garbage Collectors.
+* Arrays are bound-checked at compile time, or a runtime when compile-time checks aren't possible, preventing both buffer overflows and buffer overreads.
+* Pointer arithmetic isn't possible for 'ref types' as they are entirely managed by Nim's GC; this prevents issues such as dangling pointers and other memory issues related to managing memory manually.